MartinFortuna/portfolio-1-project/README.md

 - Add more types of cuisines to the recipes divided by cuisine types with a step-by-step text description.
 - Add a vegetarian and vegan section to recipes.
 - Make social media links land on chefs-related social media pages.
-- Create a thank you message when the user submits the sign-up form instead of having the Code Institute message.

 ## Technologies Used